-1c.
-Description of development: Linden Heights offers 46 single and duplex units.
+1c. description of development: Linden Heights offers 46 single and duplex units.
 The unit size bedroom distribution includes 4 zero-income bedrooms, 16 one-bedroom units, 16 two-bedroom units, 8 three-bedroom units, and 2 four-bedroom units.
 This community was built in 1965 and the construction is brick and siding.

-Utley Plaza is a 55-unit single-story complex comprised of 1 one-bedroom units, 48 twobedroom units, 6 three-bedroom units and 1 management office.
+Utley Plaza is a 55-unit single-story complex comprised of 1 one-bedroom unit, 48 two-bedroom units, 6 three-bedroom units, and 1 management office.
 This development was constructed in 1981, and the construction is brick.